-We expect CdM's profitability - as measured by its net income/tangible assets - to remain under pressure over the next 12-18 months because of higher loan-loss provisioning as a result of the pandemic.
-CdM's profitability improved steadily in 2015-19, but declined significantly in H1 2020 because of high provisioning in view of the pandemic.
-Net income/tangible banking assets was 0.1% in H1 2020, compared with 0.8% in full-year 2019 (0.1% in full-year 2015).
+We expect CdM's profitability, although improving, as measured by its net income/tangible assets to remain under pressure over the next 12-18 months because of higher loan-loss provisioning as a result of the pandemic.
+CdM's profitability improved steadily in 2015-19, but declined significantly in 2020 because of high provisioning in view of the pandemic.
+Net income/tangible banking assets recovered to 1.0% in H1 2021, from a pandemic driven dip to 0.3% in full-year 2020 (0.2% in full-year 2015).

-The improvement in profitability in 2015-19 reflects faster growth in the retail segment (consumer lending and mortgages), combined with increased non-interest income resulting from a wider product offering in investment banking, private banking, consumer finance, insurance, factoring and treasury.
-Its higher profitability also reflected an improvement in efficiency and a reduction in cost of risk.
+Prior to the pandemic, the improvement in profitability in 2015-19 reflects faster growth in the retail segment (consumer lending and mortgages), combined with increased non-interest income resulting from a wider product offering in investment banking, private banking, consumer finance, insurance, factoring and treasury.
+Its higher profitability also reflected an improvement in efficiency and a reduction in cost of risk over that period.

 CdM's sound underlying profitability reflects its established domestic franchise, partly supported by its association with Credit Agricole.
-The strong brand name of Credit Agricole supports CdM's domestic franchise in Morocco, while Credit Agricole's large network in France helps attract non-resident Moroccan expats based in France.
+The strong brand name of Credit Agricole supports CdM's domestic franchise in Morocco, while Credit Argicole's large network in France helps attract non-resident Moroccan expats based in France.

-CdM's net interest margin was slightly lower at 3.1% in H1 2020 (3.2% during full-year 2019), as lower gross yields offset the lower funding cost (0.9% in H1 2020 compared with 1.0% in 2019).
-Non-interest income was 26% of net revenue.
-CdM's cost-to-income ratio (including income and expenses for other activities) increased to 60% in H1 2020 from 55% in 2019 (58% local average), partially because of the bank's contribution to a national special fund for management of the coronavirus pandemic.
+CdM's net interest margin was broadly stable at 3.2% in H1 2021 (3.1% during full-year 2020), while non-interest income was 24.4% of net revenue during H1 2021.
+CdM's cost-to-income ratio (including income and expenses for other activities) normalized to 55.9% in H1 2021 from 60% in H1 2020 (58% local average), after having contributed to a national special fund for the management of the coronavirus pandemic last year.